run-ai/docs/docs/admin/integration/kubevirt.md

 ## Limitations

 At this point, Run:AI requires that all GPUs in the cluster will be used for VMs and not containers.
-This limitation will be lifted soon.
+This limitation will be lifted soon and you will be able to dedicate __specific__ GPUs and Nodes within the cluster.
 Check with Run:AI support for up to date information.

 ## Preparations

 Making GPUs visible to VMs is not trivial.
-It requires either a license for NVIDIA software called [NVIDIA vGPU](https://www.nvidia.com/en-us/data-center/virtual-solutions/){target=_blank} or explicit mapping of the GPU devices to the virtual machines.
+It requires either a license for NVIDIA software called [NVIDIA vGPU](https://www.nvidia.com/en-us/data-center/virtual-solutions/){target=_blank} or creating a GPU passthrough by the explicit mapping of GPU devices to virtual machines.
 This guide relates to the later option.

 ### Install KubeVirt